Census Dots

 Multiracial

-Of the 486 places in South Dakota, Prairie City is the 430th most populous.
+Prairie City is ranked the 409th most populous place in South Dakota, out of 485 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Prairie City was ranked the 430th most populous place in the 2020 Census.

 Prairie City's White Population